Research insights

 Let’s now consider the lifetimes earnings of a college graduate.
 This is where the statistics bear witness to the great impact that educational level has on long-term earning potential.
 A high school graduate is expected to earn approximately $1.2 million in the duration of their working lives (with this data gathered from age 25 through to 64), whereas somebody with a bachelor's degree is expected to make significantly more, around $2.1 million.
 If you have a master's degree, then you can expect to more than double that income potential, with earnings predicted at around $2.5 million.
 And if we look at a given occupation, the higher your educational attainment, the higher your salary will be within that industry.
 For example, an elementary school teacher who has a bachelor's degree can expect to earn $1.8 million over the course of their teaching life, whilst a teacher with a master's degree can chalk up a substantially higher $2.2 million.
 In summary, a graduate with a degree can expect to earn on average 84% more than someone who has only ever got as far as a high school diploma.

 Overall, we can see that gaining a college degree and reaching a higher level of educational attainment gives a graduate a keen advantage over others in the world of work by giving them the key to the door of many benefits.
 They gain access to higher-paying jobs with more prospects and greater job security, they get to develop valuable and specialized skills which will boost their earning potential, and they learn how to foster and maintain those all-important network connections.
+For students feeling overwhelmed with assignments, seeking assistance from services that offer to 'write my essay for me' can be invaluable.
 And, most importantly, they will achieve a much higher earning potential throughout their lifetime.